Ascend/pytorch/docs/en/framework_feature_guide_pytorch/sample_call_opplugin.md

           op_api: v2.7
         ```

-        The sample code after copying is as follows:
+        The copied sample code is as follows:

         ```yaml
         custom: